Patch summary

 You can customize the grid view using the Column Chooser .
 Available columns are:

-Id: Click to open the Patch Details panel.
+Id: The advisory ID.
+Click to open the Patch Details page.

-Name: Click to open the Patch Details panel.
+Name: The advisory name.
+Click to open the Patch Details page.

-Platform: The platform that the patch applies to; Windows or macOS.
+Platform: The platform that the patch applies to; Windows, macOS, or Linux.

 Vendor: The name of the software vendor that issued the patch.